fetchProfileFollowers

 Search functionality requires a minimum of 2 characters.
 Shorter search terms will be ignored and use the standard followers endpoint.

 The function supports both user-based and list-based queries.
-When list
+When list is provided, it takes precedence over

 Example Implementation